25 Creative Ways To Get Your First Marketplace Users

 Hey all, I wanted to do a sort of fun post here sharing a list of 25 ways & tactics (many creative) that you can use to get your first marketplace users.
 Since this is usually going to be supply, this list will focus on that.
 Most of (if not all) are also tactics that I've used myself with marketplaces in the past, so might be familiar for those that have followed along with what I've shared before or maybe even mentioned on one of our office hours.
 Some of these might also seem obvious, not scalable, and very creative, but they’ve proven to work in the past when doing what it takes to onboard your first marketplace suppliers and solving for the chicken & egg or cold start problem.

-Here’s the full list, which starts off with the more obvious:
+Here’s the list, which starts off with some of the more obvious ways:

 1. Ask existing friends & your network to join